spray/spray/docs/documentation/spray-can/http-client/index.rst

 Redirection Following
 ---------------------

-Automatic redirection following for 3xx responses is supported by setting the ``spray.can.host-connector.max-redirects`` as follows:
+Automatic redirection following for ``3xx`` responses is supported by setting configuring the ``spray.can.host-connector.max-redirects`` setting.
+This is the logic that is then applied:

  - If set to zero redirection responses will not be followed, i.e. they'll be returned to the user as is.
  - If set to a value > zero redirection responses will be followed up to the given number of times.